Lightning-AI/pytorch-lightning/docs/source/conversational_ai.rst

 .. note:: Every NeMo model has an example configuration file and a corresponding script that contains all configurations needed for training.

-The end result of using NeMo, Pytorch Lightning, and Hydra is that NeMo models all have the same look and feel so that it is easy to do Conversational AI research across multiple domains and all NeMo models are fully compatible with the PyTorch ecosystem.
+The end result of using NeMo, Pytorch Lightning, and Hydra is that NeMo models all have the same look and feel.
+This makes it easy to do Conversational AI research across multiple domains.
+NeMo models are also fully compatible with the PyTorch ecosystem.

 Installing NeMo
 ^^^^^^^^^^^^^^^